wghglory/gitbook/Basic/面试必看/behavior-question.md

 I seldom set big goal without smaller short-term goals because it may take too long to get there, and there're some uncertain things before going that far.
 If I don't get there I may lose confidence.
 I tend to set small goals and once I finish one, I encourage myself and am excited to set next one.
 But to be a leader is a target I'm pretty sure I will be there.
 To achieve that, I dig into techniques everyday, review technical news, blogs, books, videos, etc. Also I learn from my manager and teammates.
 Talk with friends, mentor.
 Learn from books.

-The tasks my leader assigned have first priorities, I like to finish these tasks efficiently with hight quality.
+The tasks my leader assigned have first priorities, I like to finish these tasks efficiently with high quality.
 And then I use some spare time to work on my goals.

 I'm curious.
 When I see an app working in a different way, I will think how it is working like this under the hood (frontend animation i.e.).
 When I wait bus in station, I will check how the advertise designed.
 What if I design it?